Minimizing Wildlife Interactions

 The following are requirements of residents & businesses based on the Wildlife Attractant Bylaw, which will help to minimize human-wildlife interactions.

-Every resident must adhere to the following requirements regarding Wildlife Resistant Container use & storage outlined in the Wildlife Attractant Bylaw.
+Every resident must adhere to the following requirements regarding the use & storage of Wildlife Resistant Containers, as outlined in the Wildlife Attractant Bylaw.

-- Set containers out for collection on the designated day of collection between 6 & 8 AM.
+- Set out containers for collection on the designated day between 6 & 8 AM.

-- Only leave containers unlocked on the designated day of collection between 6 AM & 10 PM.
+- Only leave containers unlocked on the designated collection day between 6 AM & 10 PM.

-- Remove containers from the collection location by 10 PM on the designated day of collection.
+- Remove containers from the collection location by 10 PM on the designated collection day.

-- Keep containers locked and secured at all times (outside of designated collection days between 6 AM & 10 PM), to prevent wildlife from dragging or moving the container.
+- Keep containers locked and secured at all times (except on designated collection days between 6 AM & 10 PM) to prevent wildlife from dragging or moving the container.

 - Keep any Wildlife Resistant Enclosures closed & locked when refuse is not being deposited or emptied.